sgeos/sgeos.github.io/_drafts/android_unit_testing.markdown

 - [Jenkins, How to set up a Continuous Integration server for Android development (Ubuntu + Jenkins + SonarQube)][jenkins-android-ci]
 - [Docker, how to build and run android apk on emulator using dockerfile][docker-android-emulator]
 - [Docker, Building android project with Docker and Walter, independent from the specific platform][docker-android-build]
+- [Testing, Unit Tests, How to Write Testable Code and Why it Matters][testing-unit-test-howto]

 [android-gradle-plugin-info]: http://tools.android.com/tech-docs/new-build-system/user-guide
 [android-studio-test-your-app]: https://developer.android.com/studio/test/index.html